 If a neighbour can water your plants for you, group your potted plants together to make it easier for them (you can put indoor pot plants together in the bath tub).
 Move tender plants to a shaded spot where they are protected from harsh sun and will benefit from any natural rainfall.
 Place saucers under vulnerable potted plants, like hydrangeas, to catch excess water for them to drink on hot and dry days.

-NSW and VIC - Prepare for dry conditions
+Prepare for dry conditions

 An application of soil wetter around the root zone in garden beds and potted plants will help get water where it’s needed by breaking down the waxy water-repellent layer that can develop on soil surfaces.